 Metadata standards are important as they unify the way in which data can be inventoried, discovered, and used.
-At the time of writing , no international standard on metadata is available.
-The resolution of the $14^{th}$ plenary assembly of ISO TC 211 (Bangkok, 24-25 May 2002) has stated that the ISO standard No. 19115 Geographic Information - Metadata will be kept in the status FDIS and the date of publishing of this standard was postponed to December 2002 [1].
+At the moment of the writing of this report, no international standard on metadata is available.
+The resolution of the 14th plenary assembly of ISO TC 211 (Bangkok, 24-25 May 2002) has stated that the ISO standard No. 19115 Geographic Information - Metadata will be kept in the status FDIS10 and the date of publishing of this standard was postponed to December 2002 [1].

-&lt;sup>10 FDIS: Final Draft International Standard
+10 FDIS: Final Draft International Standard